-A share buy-back is a mechanism allowing a company to buy-back its shares from all or some of its shareholders.
-Under the Corporations Act 2001 (Cth) (‘the Act’), the Australian Securities and Investments Commission (ASIC) regulates share buy-backs.
-There are different types of share buy-backs, and each have their own set of procedures that the company must follow.
+A share buy-back allows a company to buy-back its shares from all or some of its shareholders.
+The Australian Securities and Investments Commission (ASIC) regulates share buy-backs.
+There are different types of share buy-backs, and each has its own set of procedures that you must follow.

-You may conduct a share buy-back if you would like to increase the individual value of each share.
-Sometimes reducing the number of shares in a company may effectively increase the value of individual shares.
+You may conduct a share buy-back if you want to increase the individual value of each share.
+Sometimes reducing the number of shares in a company may increase the value of individual shares.

 A buy-back may also be necessary when:

 - an individual shareholder dies, suffers total permanent disability, or declares bankruptcy;

 - a company shareholder becomes insolvent and is wound up;

 - a shareholder voluntarily exits the business; or

 - a vesting shareholder leaves the business and has to forfeit their unvested shares.

 Your company’s shareholders agreement or constitution will often set out the circumstances where there may be a requirement of a buy-back and associated terms.
 Doing so protects your company from having shareholders with no involvement in the business.